ilhamfi27/zuju-test/README.md

 3. NodeJS.
 I use Node 16

 ## Running Locally
-Below is some way to run this application locally
+Below are some way to run this application locally
 ### Using Docker
 1. Navigate to docker folder
 ```